 Hate speech is nothing more than the secular vernacular for blasphemy.
 Hate speech is to blaspheme the gods of our culture.

 The relationship then between these two is that political correctness is the seed of hate speech.
 When something becomes politically incorrect it becomes a candidate for hate speech.
 Hate speech is when political correctness is legislated.
 They are however, very much the same.
 They are both language the culture is policing on the basis of offense and emotional distress, and at times, the government decides to attach a legal penalty.

 I am not afraid of offending gods that do not exist, and I refuse to bow my knee, and submit to the linguistic expectations of idols and their disciples.
 I am against political correctness because I am not an idolater.
-Secularism is a religious system, and to sacred cows of their system demand we watch what we say, but I refuse.
+Secularism is a religious system, and the sacred cows of their system demand we monitor what we say, but I refuse.

 (By way of a side, I take the same issue with the idea of hate crimes.
 To qualify a crime as hateful is redundant.
-Qualifying any crime as hateful actually softens the hatefulness in others.
-To murder my white boss takes the exact same kind of hatred as murdering my black neighbor.
-They are both hate crimes.
-To serve a harsher penalty for murdering your black neighbor because he is black, over murdering a white employer because he fired you does not honor the image of God in blacks people, it demeans the image of God in white people.
-It simultaneously establishes a form of justice not in accordance with the Law of God.)
+Qualifying any crime as hateful actually softens the hatefulness in other crimes.
+Murdering your gay neighbor takes the exact same kind of hatred as murdering your straight neighbor; they are both hate crimes.
+To serve a harsher penalty for murdering your black neighbor because he is black, over murdering a white employer because he fired you does not honor the image of God in blacks people, it demeans the image of God in whites.
+It establishes a form of justice not in accordance with the Law of God).

 Often times I do police my own language, and the boundaries I set are in line with what the self-appointed officers on the Political Correctness Enforcement Agency would require of me.
 In other words, Christians should be against political correctness in principle, but should find themselves accidentally obeying those standards from time to time.